hashkitti001/alx-system_engineering-devops/0x19-postmortem/README.md

 This incident highlighted the importance of careful configuration management and testing before deploying changes to a production environment.
 By addressing the lessons learned and implementing the action items, we aim to prevent similar issues in the future and improve our overall Docker management processes.

----

-This README file provides a structured format for documenting the postmortem, making it easy to reference and share with your team or stakeholders.